Weegena, Tasmania

 Weegena is a locality and small rural community in the local government areas of Meander Valley and Kentish in the North West region of Tasmania.
 It is located about 43 km south-east of the town of Devonport.

-The 2016 census determined a population of 91 for the state suburb of Weegena.

 History

 The locality name is believed to mean “campfire” or “fireplace”, but other meanings have been suggested.
 It was previously known as Blackmore.
 The name was gazetted in 1965.